Dan Wheldon: Junior career

 Wheldon began go-kart racing at the age of four but did not partake in competitive racing until he was eight due to age limits.
 He drove a self-built 60cc kart during the intervals before switching to a 100cc kart later on.
 Wheldon was inspired by racing driver Nigel Mansell, and he was sponsored by All Kart owner Bruno Ferrari and his father helped to better his son's driving ability at Rye House Kart Circuit.
 He won the RAC British Cadet Karting Championship three times in 1988, 1989 and 1990.
 Wheldon went on to win the British B Junior title driving a Wright chassis in 1992.
 He was later advised by Mark Rose and Terry Fullerton as he progressed to the international level.
 Wheldon won the 1995 FIA Formula A World Cup with Fullerton's team.
-Aged 17, he progressed to car racing, competing in the Formula Vauxhall Junior Championship for Team JLR in 1996, winning the Brands Hatch, Silverstone and Oulton Park races and taking seven top-three results to finish second overall.
+Aged seventeen, he progressed to car racing, competing in the Formula Vauxhall Junior Championship for Team JLR in 1996, winning the Brands Hatch, Silverstone and Oulton Park races and taking seven top-three results to finish second overall.

-The following year, Wheldon was fourth in both the British Formula Ford Championship and the European Formula Ford Championship for Andy Welch Racing, with seven victories in the British series.
+The following year, Wheldon was fourth in both the British Formula Ford Championship and the European Formula Ford Championship for Andy Welch Racing, with three victories in the British series.
 He was named a finalist for the McLaren Autosport BRDC Young Driver of the Year Award in 1996 and 1997.
 Wheldon improved to third in those two series with the Van Diemen team, driving a Mygale in 1998.
 That year, he finished second in the Formula Ford Festival at Brands Hatch.
-It was during this period he developed a rivalry with fellow driver Jenson Button.
+It was during this period he developed a rivalry with fellow driver and future Formula One World Champion Jenson Button.
 Wheldon did not have the necessary level of funding from his father and sponsors to further his career in the United Kingdom and progress into either the British Formula 3 International Series or the British Formula Renault Championship.